kospex/kospex/docs/articles/vulnerabilities-testing-indicator.md

 Now some people might say, 2.0 to 3.0 is a major change.
 We'll that's true, but even 2.1 to 2.2 might have breaking changes.
 Often teams get stuck when they haven't updated a library version over months and even years and now it's end of life.
 By asking about the fix process we can understand the "why" a vulnerability might be harder and take longed to fix.

-##The number of versions behind can be a useful indicator
+## The number of versions behind can be a useful indicator
 The more versions behind you are, I would argue, the more likely you are to have vulnerabilities and also trouble updating a library.
 I've used a site called deps.dev to agnostically check libraries for both vulnerabilities and versions behind.
 There's also quite a few developer tools which look at versions behind as a way of improving maintenance.
+There is [kospex](/kospex)kospex command to find the versions behind in a language package manager file.
+> kospex deps -file requirements.txt

 There is another indicator of "last change".
 Again, the thinking is the older the library the more likely for vulnerabilties or upgrade challenges.
 Not always accurate through, one Python date library is years old, but is still the current version, and from SCA tools i've used, both opensource and commercial, it's not vulnerable.
 The age of updates is almost a complete topic to itself.
 If something hasn't been updated in a year, is it feature complete and stable? or has it been abandoned?